Rllyyy/repeatio/README.md

 # repeatio

-_Learn, repeat, memorize tasks with repeatio._
+_Learn, repeat and memorize tasks with repeatio._

 ## Adding an existing Module

-1. Click on ```Add Module``` in the overview
+1. Click on `Add Module` in the overview
-2. Select the file ```data.json```
+2. Select the file `data.json`
+3. Finally click on `Add`

 ## Creating a new Module

-It is generally advised to use a code editor like VS Code or Atom to create or edit module files as one wrong value breaks the whole application.
-These programs provide feedback for potential problems.
+1. Click on `Add Module` in the overview
+2. Fill in the fields under `Create new Module`
+3. Finally click on `Create`

 ### Module file structure